iomesh/docs/docs/deploy-iomesh-cluster/setup-iomesh.md

     > _NOTE:_
     > The status of a block device will only be updated when the disk is unplugged.
 Therefore, if a disk is partitioned or formatted, its status will not be immediately updated.
 To update information about disk  partitioning and formatting, run the command `kubectl delete pod -n iomesh-system -l app=openebs-ndm` to restart the NDM pod, which will trigger a disk scan.

-2. View details of a block device object.
-Replace `<block_device_name>` with the block device name.
+2. View the details of a specific block device object.
+Make sure to replace `<block_device_name>` with the block device name.

     ```shell
     kubectl --namespace iomesh-system -o yaml get blockdevice <block_device_name>
     ```

-    After running the command, you should see output below:
+    If successful, you should see output like this:
     ```output
     apiVersion: openebs.io/v1alpha1
     kind: BlockDevice